- Basic Safety Information

 - Canoeing and Kayaking in Milwaukee

-- The canoe and kayak lending period at the Urban Ecology Center lasts from May 1st through mid-October when water levels and temperatures are safe for paddling.
+- The watercraft lending period at the Urban Ecology Center lasts from May 1st through mid-October when water levels and temperatures are safe for paddling.

-- There muse be at least one adult per boat who has taken the Water Safety Course to borrow the canoes or kayaks.
+- There muse be at least one adult per boat who has taken the Water Safety Course to borrow watercraft.

-- Personal Flotation Devices (PFDs) must be worn at all times in and around the water while using Urban Ecology Center boats.
+- Personal Flotation Devices (PFDs) must be worn at all times in and around the water while using Urban Ecology Center watercraft.

 - We highly recommend that helmets be worn by kayakers in rough or shallow water.

 - Members must portage around all dams and waterfalls and should avoid rapids, especially south of the North Avenue dam.

 - Our watercraft are built for use on rivers and small lakes and ponds only.
 They cannot be used on Lake Michigan under any circumstances.

 - Members borrowing our tandem kayak should be advised that tandems can be tricky to navigate (more difficult than a canoe).
 We recommend that you get some practice on a regular kayak before trying to tackle the tandem.

 All members interested in borrowing watercraft must attend a brief Water Safety Course at the Urban Ecology Center and pass a written Water Safety Test.
 The course can be taken at any branch.
 Members who passed the Water Safety Test in a previous year DO NOT need to retake the course every year.
 Once you’ve been "certified" to borrow watercraft you’re certified for life.
 See our calendar for more information about dates and times for the course.

 At least one adult per boat must have taken and passed the water safety test to borrow watercraft.
 There are no exceptions to this policy.